NCEAS/metacat/docs/user/metacat/source/storage-subsystem-cid-file-layout.rst

 - Given the root hash of a merkle tree, one can download the children blocks from any source (distributed, untrusted)
 - Given a complex set of objects, a single hash comparison of the root hash can quickly deduce whether two hash collections differ
     - Proceeding down the tree and comparing sub-tree hashes can pinpoint where the trees differ
-- In addition to representing a single "object" as a tree, we can also create other composite trees that represent mutli-object collections, such as data packages
+- In addition to representing a single "object" as a tree, we can also create other composite trees that represent multi-object collections, such as data packages
     - All of the benefits at the file level would also apply at the collection level

 These features are used within existing systems like Git and IPFS to build fully